anlthms/neon-old/doc/source/installation.rst

 DIST=1
 ^^^^^^

-* `mpi4py <https://bitbucket.org/mpi4py/mpi4py>`_ for creation of distributed
+* `mpi4py <https://github.com/mpi4py/mpi4py>`_ for creation of distributed
   Tensors in data and model parallel models.
+Note that you'll need to ensure the version installed has MPI-3 compatibility.
 * `openmpi <http://www.open-mpi.org/>`_ required for mpi4py